TRESA Resources & Guidance

 The Path to TRESA

-TRESA replaces the Real Estate and Business Brokers Act (REBBA) and OREA is proud to have played a key role in bringing about the new legislation.
+The Trust in Real Estate Services Act (TRESA) replaced the Real Estate and Business Brokers Act (REBBA).
+OREA is proud to have played a key role in bringing about the new legislation.

 The Path to TRESA